 Today’s release managers are in a constant race to release builds.
-While this has always been an issue, it’s even a bigger issue in these days of agile and CI/CD development approaches.
+While this has always been an issue, it’s even a bigger issue in today’s agile and CI/CD era.
 Tech giants such as Facebook, Amazon, Netflix or Google are releasing at an unimaginable pace – thousands of times a day.
 Amazon, especially, is known for nailing it with new production deployment every 11.6 seconds.

 Release managers are facing tedious software release processes and frequent release cycles, more so than ever before, while being measured on delivering quality releases on time.
 Under such pressure, creating an infrastructure that supports the ability to constantly develop, test, release and deploy is of the essence.
 A well-defined infrastructure that supports this goal is an art that should be mastered by release managers.
 It entails laying down the appropriate tools and processes to get the job done on time while maintaining the product’s quality.

 In this infrastructure puzzle, reducing build time is an important piece that shouldn’t be overlooked.